Kitlonglai/m3-1023-code-solutions/node-process-argv/node-process-argv-quiz-notes.md

 - What is the `process` object in a Node.js program? global object that controls and gives info about the current node.js process
-- How do you access the `process` object in a Node.js program? by using the process variable followed by a property of choice or const process = require('process');
+- How do you access the `process` object in a Node.js program? by using the process variable which can be followed by a property of choice or explicitly accessed using require const process = require('process');
 - What is the data type of `process.argv` in Node.js? array of strings